 Deloitte Global’s survey paints a portrait of a boardroom that’s not as connected as it wants to be with technology—however respondents offered productive next steps to become more effective stewards of digital, cyber, and new technologies.

 “Directors should be assessing whether, and to what extent, proficiency and stewardship gaps may exist on their boards,” says Dan Konigsburg, leader of Deloitte’s Global Boardroom Program.
-“From asking if tech investments are driven by longer-term strategic priorities to how they can collaborate better with the organization’s business and tech leaders, the report provides a list of questions and recommendations directors can use to guide their organizations’ technology strategy.”
+“From asking if tech investments are driven by longer-term strategic priorities to how they can collaborate better with the organisation’s business and tech leaders, the report provides a list of questions and recommendations directors can use to guide their organisations’ technology strategy.”

 “While management should be thinking proactively about the relevance of adopting new technologies, board members can play an important role in the decision-making by exploring the ‘what-ifs,’ and envisioning future possibilities,” says Rich Nanda, Principal at Deloitte Consulting LLP.
 “Together, C-Suite and boardroom executives can complement one another to drive a technology-driven strategy that is both effective in the short-term and delivers outperformance in the long-term.”

-As part of Deloitte Global’s Boardroom Frontier Series, in early 2022 the Deloitte Global Boardroom Program surveyed more than 500 directors and C-suite executives, and spoke to leaders, directors, and subject matter specialists to find out what’s being done in boardrooms around the world when it comes to technology.
+As part of Deloitte Global’s Boardroom Frontier Series, in early 2022 the Deloitte Global Boardroom Programme surveyed more than 500 directors and C-suite executives, and spoke to leaders, directors, and subject matter specialists to find out what’s being done in boardrooms around the world when it comes to technology.